areding/6420-pymc/unit4/bayesian-inference.md

 For now, this is just a list of what I consider the most important parts of the unit.
 This is a lot of stuff, so don't worry if you don't understand it all right away.
 It will sink in as we go through the course.

+This is unfinished at the moment!
+I hope to add more as we go through the unit together in Fall 2022.

 ## Distributions

 Understand what a random variable is.